carnisman/blockchain-developer-bootcamp-final-project/client/README.md

 #### Things that need to be installed/configured before running anything:
 - Node.js >= v16
 - Ganache UI
-- Metamask extension installed and a new Localhost network configured on RPC `http://localhost:7545` (The default one is on port 8545)
+- Metamask extension installed and, to run local tests, a new Localhost network configured on RPC `http://localhost:7545` (The default one is on port 8545)
 - Clone this repo! :)

 ### Contract deployment and testing

 - Run `npm install` in project´s root directory.
 This will install Truffle, hdwallet, dotenv and OpenZeppelin ReentrancyGuard among others dependencies
 - Run Ganache UI in port `7545` and network id `1337` Remember to add the truffle-config.js in Ganache´s truffle project.
 You can change the Network ID clicking in the configuration gear, then going to server and setting the Network ID to 1337 there
+- To deploy the contract locally, after re-commenting lines 293 to 310, run `truffle migrate --network development --reset`
 - To test the contract, edit `./contracts/PapaPay.sol`, uncomment lines 293 to 310 (fetchCourse function), save changes, and from project´s root directory run `truffle test`
-- To deploy the contract locally, after re-commenting lines 293 to 310, run `truffle migrate --network development --reset`

 ### Frontend deployment